OCD is a rising concern

 - Women are three times more likely to have OCD symptoms than men[1].

-- Health care providers noted an increase in OCD-related obsessions and compulsions when the coronavirus pandemic began in 2020[2,3], with increased fears of death and excessive hand washing.
+- OCD-related obsessions and compulsions increased when the coronavirus pandemic began in 2020[2,3], with increased fears of death and excessive hand washing.

 OCD can be disruptive and distressing.
-Thankfully, effective treatment exists.
+Thankfully, effective OCD treatments, like exposure therapy, exist.

 OCD is a serious mental health condition that includes: